canberkhayretdag/scrapKeys/README.md

 # scrapKeys

-Node scriptthat scraps script files of urls and searching sensitive keys...
+Node script that scraps script files of urls and searching sensitive keys...

 ## Installation and Run
  - npm install